By Mike Miller Updated March 8, 2023

-Fort Meade, Florida is a town of about 6,000 people in Polk County, Florida, southeast of Lakeland.
+Fort Meade, Florida is a town of about 6,000 people in Polk County southeast of Lakeland.
 It is the oldest city in Polk County, and has many Old Florida houses and authentic tree lined streets.

 Future Confederate General Thomas J. "Stonewall" Jackson was also stationed at the fort in 1851 as a young officer in the United States Army between the Second and Third Seminole Wars.

 The town that grew up around the fort was destroyed by Union forces in 1864 during the Civil War.
 All of the original buildings were destroyed.